Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 `g_Player_AttackAnimIdx`

 ### Structures
-Structs should be prefixed with `s_` and named according to their purpose.
+Structs are prefixed with `s_` and named according to their purpose in `PascalCase`.

-However there are many intances where a struct purpose can't be recognized.
+If a struct's purpose can't be deduced, name if after a related hex address.
-* In case the unrecognized struct it is declared in the code name the unrecognized struct using the address where it locates in this way: `s_[HexAddress]`
-* In case the unrecognized struct is from a function which uses a pointer struct variable name it the same way the function that is being decompiled is named, for example: `s_func_800625F4`
-* In case the unrecognized struct is part from another struct (either being a simple struct or a pointer one) name it the same way the main struct is named and add a underscore at the end of the name with the position where it is defined on the original struct, for example: `s_SysWork_2514`
+* If used in a global variable: `s_[GlobalVariableHexAddress]`.
+* If used as a parameter type in a function: `s_func_[FunctionHexAddress]`.
+* If used in the field of another struct: `s_[ParentStructName]_[FieldHexOffset]`.

-Struct fields should be written in pure `camelCase` and at the end the offset of the field in hexadecimal.
-Keeping the offset as part of the name is useful in tracking each field's expected offset and more easily determining when any have moved around due to other changes.
-Fields known to be accessed but without a known purpose should be named `field_[HexOffset]`, while fields that are completely unknown or which serve as padding should be named as `unk_[HexOffset]`.
-If the size of a struct is known, the `STATIC_ASSERT_SIZEOF` macro can be used to enforce it.
+Struct fields are written in `camelCase` and suffixed with a hexadecimal offset.
+Keeping the offset as part of the name helps track each field's expected offset and to easily determine when any have moved around due to changes.
+Fields known to be accessed but without a definitive purpose are named `field_[HexOffset]`, while fields completely unknown or which serve as padding are named `unk_[HexOffset]`.
+If the size of a struct is known definitively, use the `STATIC_ASSERT_SIZEOF` macro to enforce it.

 Example: